ellakcy/member_app/Contributing.md

+# Notes for contributors

+Because sharing (knowledge) is caring.
+So any dev problems should get answered here.

 ## Basic commands for accessing ssh vagrant vm and running cli commnds:

+**BEFORE** running unit tests or run any command you must run the followind commands first in orger to get ssh access:

 ```
 vagrant ssh
 cd ~/code
 ```

+One you have gained ssh access then you are able to run any command you want.

 ## Testing